-As you embark on an exciting new chapter in your life and a time of change and evolution, I encourage you to take every opportunity to understand and utilize the University Core Curriculum as part of your Virginia Tech education.
-How will you "utilize" it?
-Attached are some listings and guides to help, but a little introduction to the following pages is needed.
-In fact, you may be wondering exactly what a Core Curriculum is?
-Some very general background may help you to understand how Virginia Tech views this part of your education.
-This is very important since, for many of you, courses selected from the Core will account for almost one-third of your academic curriculum.
+As you embark on an exciting new chapter in your life and a time of change and evolution, I encourage you to utilize the University's Core Curriculum/Curriculum for Liberal Education as part of your Virginia Tech experience.
+How can you "utilize" it or perhaps, you might even ask, what is it?
+The course listings and guides which follow should help, but more introduction is needed.
+Some general background will help you understand how Virginia Tech views this part of your education.
+This is very important since courses in the Core Curriculum/Curriculum for Liberal Education may account for a third or more of your academic curriculum.
+We are now in the process of renewal of the university's liberal education goals as reflected by the proposed new name, Curriculum for Liberal Education.

-Stretching over many decades scholars and experts have debated ideas about what is fundamental to knowledge?
+Scholars and experts have long debated ideas about what is really fundamental to our knowledge?
 What should all educated persons know?
-What is the educational trademark or stamp of an entire university or school?
-Some see fundamental knowledge as highly concentrated in the classics, philosophy, or history, and focused on a very limited number of courses and texts that all students in a particular school would study.
-At the other end of the spectrum, it can mean a much wider variety of exposure to many independently selected subjects and courses that represent a broadening of one's knowledge outside of one's focus or specialization.
-In this case each student experiences a somewhat different curriculum.
-At Virginia Tech our Core Curriculum has elements of each of these two approaches with an overall tendency toward the second.
-We have "core" values as a university and "core" goals for the Core Curriculum.
-The Core Curriculum has seven content areas, each with a specialized set of goals that all courses in that area are expected to meet.
+What is the educational trademark of an entire university or school?
+Some see fundamental knowledge as highly concentrated in the classics, philosophy, or history, and focused on a limited number of courses and texts that all students in a particular school would study.
+Alternatively, it can mean a much wider variety of exposure to many independently selected subjects and courses that represent a broadening of one's knowledge outside of one's focus or specialization.
+In this case each student experiences a somewhat different fundamental curriculum.
+At Virginia Tech our Core Curriculum/Curriculum for Liberal Education has elements of each, but with a primary tendency toward the second.
+We have "core" values as a university and "fundamental" goals for liberal education.
+The curriculum has seven content areas, each with a specialized set of goals that all courses in that area are expected to meet.
 The selections you make from these content areas will create your general education program of study.

-You are entering an era in higher education when there is a great deal of debate about the quantity of detailed and specific information you will need in your chosen major, compared to the content and skills residing in the territory we call general education and liberal studies.
-There is much you will need to learn in your chosen major, but there is also an increasing likelihood that you will change careers (and possibly majors while at VT) several times.
-General education is the part of your education that will "travel" and serve you well as you make transitions between careers and life directions, as you negotiate the global workplace, and as you speak with future colleagues.
+Currently there are debates about the quantity of detailed and specific information you will need in your chosen major, in relation to the content and skills in what we call liberal education.
+There is much you will need to learn in your chosen major, but there is an increasing likelihood that you may change careers (and possibly majors - maybe even several times).
+The gains you will reap from a strong liberal education are the cornerstones of your education that will "travel" and serve you well as you make transitions between careers and life directions, as you negotiate the global workplace, and as you speak with future colleagues.

-Many benefits of this general education will also be realized when seeking employment after graduation, when moving on to advanced or graduate study, and perhaps most fundamentally in being a well rounded and contributing citizen in your chosen communities.
-Just a few examples of these general education outcomes are:
+Many benefits of a liberal education will also be realized when seeking employment after graduation, when moving on to advanced or graduate study, and perhaps most fundamentally in being a well-rounded citizen in your chosen community.
+Just a few examples of these liberal education outcomes are:

-- ▶ The ability to make connections between varying levels and types of knowledge, to operate despite uncertainty, to be creative in seeing options and alternatives skills sometimes referred to as critical thinking; - The ability to communicate ideas and knowledge through multiple means; - ▶ The ability to understand and demonstrate ethical behavior, ranging from workings of the business and industrial worlds, to the academic integrity expected in our classrooms; - The ability to know where to go and how to find new information when needed as well as the ability to continue learning throughout life; and, - ▶ The ability to be sensitive and knowledgeable about people of all cultures, races, and ethnic backgrounds.
+- The ability to make connections between varying levels and types of knowledge, to operate despite uncertainty, to be creative in finding options and alternatives skills sometimes referred to as critical thinking; - The ability to communicate ideas and knowledge through multiple means; - The ability to understand and demonstrate ethical behavior, ranging from workings of the business and industrial worlds, to the academic integrity expected in our classrooms; - The ability to know where to go and how to find new information when needed as well as the ability to continue learning throughout life; and, - The ability to be sensitive and knowledgeable about people of all cultures, races, and ethnic backgrounds.